 Athletic Director & Head Baseball Coach

-Jeff Jenkins enters his 24th year as head baseball coach at Rose-Hulman and will serve as athletic director for the 11th year.
-The Fightin' Engineer baseball program has reached five NCAA Division III Tournaments, won four conference tournament titles and claimed three league regular season championships in his era.
+Jeff Jenkins enters his 26th year as head baseball coach at Rose-Hulman and serves as athletic director for the 13th year.
+The Fightin' Engineer baseball program has reached six NCAA Division III Tournaments, won five conference tournament titles and claimed three league regular season championships in his era.

 Jenkins has rewritten the Rose-Hulman single-season school record for victories in baseball five times, including a historic 2004 season for a team that won 36 games and the second consecutive Southern Collegiate Athletic Conference Eastern Division baseball championship.

 Jenkins led the 1992, 1996, 2008, 2009, 2010 and 2014 squads to NCAA Division III Tournament appearances and also won the 1995 and 1996 Indiana Collegiate Athletic Conference postseason tournament titles.
 The Fightin' Engineers also won Heartland Collegiate Athletic Conference baseball tournaments in 2009, 2010 and 2014.
 His efforts also included conference regular season championships in 1994, 1996 and 2012.
 Jenkins was named league Coach of the Year during each of his three championship regular seasons.